tbeerio/data_trading/README.md

 5. Interpolated Datasets:
-Since the two Kraken datasets had 3 respectively 4 missing values (2min interval instead of 1min), I created two new datasets out of them which linearly interpolated the missing timestamps.
+Since the two Kraken datasets had 3 respectively 4 missing values (2min interval instead of 1min), I created two new datasets where the missing values have been linearly interpolated.

 6. Calculated Datasets:
 This folder contains a BTC and an ETH dataset (based on the cleaned version of Matteo's Binance datasets).